 When consumers don’t agree with the information contained in their credit report, they have to send letters to the credit reporting bureaus which dispute the items and force the credit bureau to correct them or delete them from the record.
 This type of letter is called a credit dispute letter.
-In addition to this, don’t forget, it’s also important to send validation letters to the creditors and the credit bureaus to insure the information is true and correct.
-Please see other tabs on this website for examples of Validation letters.

 Note: Always include a photocopy of your driver’s license, state issued ID, or U.S. passport and a copy of your social security card, pay stub, W-2 or a recent utility bill.
 Only 2 forms of ID are required.